-- Video presentations from a wide range of Bible scholars and experts - Prayer, small-group conversation, and Q&A via live web conference - Readings from the Bible and Bible commentaries - Written reflections - Accompaniment by a team of facilitators
+- Presentations from a wide range of Bible scholars and experts via live web conference

+- Prayer and small-group conversation

+- Readings from the Bible and Bible commentaries

+- Written reflections

+- Accompaniment by a team of facilitators

 The Practicum Year focuses on topics such as the Bible and evangelization, Catholic teaching on the Bible, the Bible and the liturgy, the Bible and the spiritual life, as well as small-group facilitation skills.
 Practicum Year participants plan and facilitate a six-week Bible reflection group in parishes.